-Quincy Cloet (BE) is Deputy Managing Editor of Visegrad Insight and a Researcher with the Helsinki Foundation for Human Rights.
+Quincy Cloet (BE) is Managing Editor of Visegrad Insight and a Researcher with the Helsinki Foundation for Human Rights.
 He holds a PhD in International Politics from the University of Aberystwyth (Wales) and has published on international history and European affairs.
 Read Quincy’s articles for V/I here.

 Gabriela Rogowska (PL) is Supporting Editor of Res Publica and Visegrad Insight.
 She is a graduate of Mediterranean Studies and Philosophy at the University of Warsaw.
 Read Gabriela’s articles for V/I here.

 Interested in our #DemocraCE Fellowship programme?
 Please get in touch with us via email.